erickrr-bd/VulTek-Alert/README.md

 `python3 VulTek_Alert.py` or `./VulTek_Alert.py`

+## VulTek-Alert-Tool

 - To execute VulTek-Alert-Tool, first you must go to the path /etc/VulTek-Alert-Suite/VulTek-Alert-Tool and execute using the following commands:

 `python3 VulTek_Alert_Tool.py` or `./VulTek_Alert_Tool.py`

+- Upon installation of VulTek-Alert an alias for VulTek-Alert-Tool is created.
+To use it, you must first execute the following command once the installation is complete:

+`source ~/.bashrc`

+Later, VulTek-Alert-Tool can be executed only by using the following command:

+`VulTek-Alert-Tool`

 # Commercial Support
 ![Tekium](https://github.com/unmanarc/uAuditAnalyzer2/blob/master/art/tekium_slogo.jpeg)